brianzinn/shipbob-node-sdk/README.md

 ```

 You can publish that as an event or push to a queue and it will act as a "webhook".

+# OAuth
+There is no S2S (server-to-server) oAuth.
+User intervention is required.
+There are only helper methods to help with that.
+- `oAuthGetConnectUrl()` direct an end user to follow the generated URL.
+Use 'offline_access' as part of scope to get a refresh token.
+- `oAuthGetAccessToken()` call this with the `code` query string fragment `https://yourname.ngrok.io/#code=...&id_token=...` the redirect_uri (and your client Id and secret from ShipBob App)
+- `oAuthRefreshAccessToken()` call this with the last `refresh_token` you received, otherwise the same as `oAuthGetAccessToken()` without `code`.

+The method to get/refresh access token both return `access_token`, so you provide that to `createShipBobApi(...)` with your application name.
+Then you can use the same as a PAT (Personal Access Token).

+# Polling Orders for tracking
+1. Poll GET 1.0/order?HasTracking=true&IsTrackingUploaded=false&startDate=03-25-2025
+2. Iterate through each order (and each shipment)
+3. Sync the tracking back to your platform
+4. Mark the order as shipped using this endpoint (https://developer.shipbob.com/api-docs/#tag/Orders/paths/~11.0~1shipment~1%7BshipmentId%7D/put).
+Or, you can mark it as shipped using the bulk mark as shipped endpoint (https://developer.shipbob.com/api-docs/#tag/Orders/paths/~11.0~1shipment~1:bulkUpdateTrackingUpload/post).